slott56/TigerShark/docs/source/design/parsing.rst

 ..  _`design.parsing`:

 ##################################
-Parsing An Exchange-Format Message
+Parsing Algorithm
 ##################################

 An exchange-format X12 EDI message is a sequence of segments.
-Each segment has an identifier of 2 or 3 characters, and a sequence of element values.
+Each segment has an identifier of 2 or 3 characters, followed by the element values.
 The elements are separated by an element separator, and the segments are separated by a segment separator.